Never Ending Peace And Love

-- It’s as easy to hire a guide and/or porter for a trek in Nepal as it is to go skydiving in New Zealand.
-And there’s no paperwork to sign!
+It's as easy to hire a guide and porter for a trek in Nepal as it is to go skydiving in New Zealand.
+And there's no paperwork to sign!

-- Layering is VERY important.
+Layering is essential.
 I wore 1-4 layers at any given point in the day/night.
-It would be blisteringly hot under the sun at times, and freezing cold in the evenings.
+It would be blisteringly hot under the sun at times, and cold in the evenings.

 - Take your time.
 Walk slow, watch your steps – up and down.
 Use a walking stick for added support and balance.